Kenny7Zhang/brain/README.md

 We use seven brains for training and one brain for testing.
 The batch size is set as 20 and the number of epoch is 200.
 We train our model in GPU for 2-3 hours.

 ### Evaluation
-We compare all the output label with the ground-truth label and calculate the precision, recall and fscore as our evaluation metrics.
+We compare all the output labels with the ground-truth labels and calculate precision, recall and fscore as our evaluation metrics.

 ## Results